 Growing a plant aboard the ISS

-Growing a plant in space, even in a heavily controlled environment like the ISS, is no easy task.
-Growing healthy, wholesome and edible plants is difficult enough back here on Earth (plant enthusiasts, I’m talking to you!), so just imagine how uphill of a task it would be to grow those greens in conditions of microgravity and highly controlled conditions of soil, humidity, light and various gases.
+Even in a well-controlled environment like on the ISS, growing a plant in space is not an easy task.
+Growing edible and nutritious plants is difficult enough here on Earth (plant enthusiasts, I’m talking to you!), so imagine how challenging it would be to grow those greens in microgravity and under highly controlled soil conditions, humidity, light, and various gases.

-In a way, just like humans, plants also become accustomed to the environmental conditions in which they live.
-Traditionally, roots grow and spread downwards due to the effect of gravity (roots absorb water and a number of vital nutrients from the ground), but in space, where the effect of gravity is negligible, things change… and do so quite drastically.
+In a way, plants, just like humans, also get used to the environmental conditions in which they live.
+Traditionally, roots grow and spread downwards due to gravity (roots absorb water and several vital nutrients from the ground).
+Still, in space, where the effect of gravity is negligible, things change, and they do so quite drastically.

-Roots grow in every direction in space.
-Other nutrients and water, which are essential for a plant’s growth, float all over the place!
+Roots grow in all directions in space.
+Other nutrients and water, which are essential for the growth of a plant, float all over the place!
 Can you imagine a plant floating in a spaceship, with its roots sticking out in every direction like the tentacles of a slimy sea creature surrounded by water and other nutrients?

-Therefore, keeping this entire ‘system’ intact is very important.
-To achieve this, a few years ago, NASA astronauts Rick Mastracchio and Steve Swanson set up a special container named ‘Veggie’, which is specifically designed for ‘space-gardening’ on the ISS.
+Therefore, keeping this entire system intact is very important.
+To achieve this, NASA astronauts Rick Mastracchio and Steve Swanson set up a special container named ‘Veggie” a few years ago, specifically designed for “space gardening” on the ISS.

 Veggie: The ‘gardening chamber’ aboard the ISS

-Veggie fabricates a suitable artificial environment for plants to grow and flourish in conditions of weightlessness.
-It contains ‘plant pillows’, which are basically bags of controlled-release fertilizers and dirt to facilitate the plants’ growth.
-Small wicks are installed in the bags to soak up the water.
-Seeds are glued onto the wicks and oriented in a way that their roots grow unidirectionally (downward) and ‘push out’ of the bag.
-To ensure that plants grow the right way, (i.e., upward), LED lights shine above the plants, which give the shoots a sense of direction and provide light for photosynthesis (the process by which plants prepare their food).
+Veggie creates a suitable artificial environment in which plants can grow and flourish in zero gravity conditions.
+It contains ‘plant pillows’, which are essentially bags of fertilizer and dirt released in a controlled manner to facilitate plant growth.
+In the bags, small wicks are installed that absorb water.
+Seeds are glued to the wicks and aligned so that their roots grow unidirectionally (downward) and ‘push out’ of the bag.
+For the plants to grow properly (i.e., upward), LED lights to shine above the plants, giving the shoots and providing light for photosynthesis (the process by which plants prepare their food).

-The walls of the Veggie chamber are expandable; they are compressed when the plant is small, but can be expanded to make room as the plant continues to grow.
+The walls of the Veggie chamber are expandable; they are compressed when the plant is small but can be expanded to make room while the plant continues to grow.

-The act of growing a plant in space is just one part of a more complex, bigger and wider concern.
-Astronaut farmers need to ensure that the plants grown in such artificial conditions are safe to consume, don’t have any side effects, provide more of an energy boost in relatively small quantities, and are pleasant to eat…. at least a little.
+Cultivating a plant in space is just one part of a more complex, larger, and comprehensive effort.
+Astronaut farmers must ensure that the plants grown in such artificial conditions are safe to consume, have no side effects, provide more of an energy boost in relatively small quantities, and are pleasant to eat… at least a little.

-Space agencies all over the world are striving to develop more sophisticated methods and procedures to allow astronauts to safely grow and consume space-grown vegetables.
-In other words, you may not be able to grow potatoes aboard the ISS as impressively as Matt Damon did in The Martian, but in the event of an unexpected ‘food glitch’ aboard the ISS, at least you’ll have a backup – as long as you don’t mind getting your hands dirty!
+Space agencies worldwide are striving to develop more sophisticated methods and procedures to enable astronauts to safely grow and eat vegetables from space-grown vegetables.
+In other words, you may not be able to grow potatoes on board the ISS as impressively as Matt Damon did in The Martian.
+Still, in the event of an unexpected “food glitch” aboard the ISS, you will at least have a backup – as long as you don’t mind getting your hands dirty!